ibm-cloud-docs/account/iam-update_status.md

 :   The user can no longer access classic infrastructure resources, but can continue to log in to the console and access platform resources.

 Suspended
-:   The user can log in to the console and view the account in their account list, but can no longer access resources in the account.
-All information and access policies that are associated with the account are saved.
+:   The user can't log in to the console, view the account in their account list, or use the CLI.
+All information and access policies that are associated with the user are saved.

 VPN-only
 :   The user can't log in to the console, but they can access the devices and VPN subnets that you assign for classic infrastructure by logging in directly to the appliance.